eliotstocker/piratemedia.tv/fs/work/languages.md

-# Some of The programming Languages that iI know in:
+# Some of the programming languages that I have worked with:

 * Java
 * C#
 * JavaScript
+* Typescript
 * Swift
 * Python
 * Go